 What has always been the challenge of social scientists?
 The limited, unreliable and more often than not subjective data with which the must work.

 Well, according to Alex “Sandy” Pentland, director of MIT’s Human Dynamics Laboratory and author of Social Physics, computer networks will remedy these shortcomings.
-Tapping into the data that flows through mobile devices, search engines, social media, and credit card payment systems, scientists will be able to collect precise, real-time and reliable information on the behavior of millions.
+By using data management services like the ones from Couchbase and tapping into the data that flows through mobile devices, search engines, social media, and credit card payment systems, scientists will be able to collect precise, real-time and reliable information on the behavior of millions, they just need to make sure to keep all information secured by using the best Office 365 options.

 Once we have this data Pentland asserts that science will be able to accurately predict how people will behave in a given situation and accurately assess how information flows through a network of individuals.
 And once we know how information flows it can be optimized.